SafetyCulture Summit 2021

 One of the biggest advantages of a digital food waste audit checklist is that it automatically collects data.
 Understanding the food waste stream is the primary goal of these audits.
 With these digital checklists, restaurants and other food service businesses don’t have to worry about capturing the information they need to refine their waste management system.

-Use this digital template to create food waste entries that include descriptions, dates and times of disposal, reasons for disposal, and the total cost of waste in dollars.
+Be able to create food waste entries that include descriptions, dates and times of disposal, reasons for disposal, and the total cost of waste in dollars.
 Submit the finished food waste audit template to regional managers for verification.
 Get a bigger picture of the conditions that made food waste disposal necessary by making staff signatures mandatory.
 Sign-off to indicate approval of the explanation.

 Independent auditors perform clinical waste audits to assess a healthcare facility’s compliance with government regulations.
 In the UK, it is legally required to sort, code, and manage clinical waste, which is defined by the Controlled Waste Regulations as any waste which consists of: